ViennaRSS/vienna-rss/README.md

 Compatibility
 -------------

+Vienna 3.11.x will require a minimum of macOS 10.15 (Catalina).

 Vienna 3.9.x and 3.10.x require a minimum of macOS 10.13 (High Sierra).
 Vienna 3.8.x requires a minimum of macOS 10.12 (Sierra).
 Vienna 3.6.x and 3.7.x require a minimum of OS X 10.11 (El Capitan).